xmalmorthen/gbif-portal/portal-web/trunk/README.txt

 == internationalisation
 We are going to stick to a single resource file.
-Markus's point of replacing the native struts2 text provider makes sense now. not done yet as we expect mayor changes in the html still and its less work to replace the real strings once we reached a considerable stable state.
+Markus's point of replacing the native struts2 text provider makes sense now. not done yet as we expect major changes in the html still and its less work to replace the real strings once we reached a considerable stable state.
 Otherwise we also run into lots of orphaned entries.

 use the struts tags for i18n, for example <@s.text name="menu.species"/>
 Consider replacing the native struts2 text provider with a much simpler one we use in the IPT that increased page rendering with many getText lookups by more than 100% as the native one does an extensive resource bundle search across various classpaths and other places that we dont need if we stick to a single resource file.